Mitchellzhou1/CyberPortfolio/CTFs/CTFtime/PatriotCTF 2025Web Writeups.md

-# Patriot CTF Web Writeups
+# PatriotCTF 2025 Web Writeups
 ### Most of these chals were very easy so I won't spend too much time in the writeup explaining it as it is very self-explanatory.